 Service Mode

-Service mode keeps persistent worker loops alive so you can reuse the same execution context across multiple runs.
-This avoids paying startup cost for each request and makes health/SLA checks explicit.
+Service mode keeps persistent worker loops alive so you can reuse the same execution context across multiple requests.

 When to use it